Unfortunately, says Jonathan Oheb, MD, there’s no exercise that can prevent carpal tunnel syndrome.

 Dr. Oheb explains, “Carpal tunnel syndrome is from elevated pressure within a confined space.
 Exercises will not lead to a risk reduction.
 These two are unrelated.”

-Is there anything you can do, then, to reduce the risk of developing CTS?
+Is there anything to reduce the risk of developing CTS?

 Though there may be exercises that can make your symptoms of carpal tunnel syndrome feel better, there is no known exercise that guarantees you can prevent this common condition.